-The City Council has authorized a Tax-Exempt Commercial Paper Program for the System (the "TECP") in the amount of \$500,000,000,000, to be issued from time to time as the City of San Antonio, Texas Water System Commercial Paper Notes, Subseries A-1 (the "Subseries A-1 Notes"), City of San Antonio, Texas Water System Commercial Paper Notes, Subseries A-2 (the "Subseries A-2 Notes", and collectively with the Subseries A-1 Notes, the "Series A Notes"), City of San Antonio, Texas Water System Commercial Paper Notes, Series B (the "Series B Notes"), and City of San Antonio, Texas Water System Commercial Paper Notes, Series C (the "Series C Notes").
+The City Council has authorized a Tax-Exempt Commercial Paper Program for the System (the "TECP") in the amount of \$500,000,000, to be issued from time to time as the City of San Antonio, Texas Water System Commercial Paper Notes, Subseries A-1 (the "Subseries A-1 Notes"), City of San Antonio, Texas Water System Commercial Paper Notes, Subseries A-2 (the "Subseries A-2 Notes", and collectively with the Subseries A-1 Notes, the "Series A Notes"), City of San Antonio, Texas Water System Commercial Paper Notes, Series B (the "Series B Notes"), and City of San Antonio, Texas Water System Commercial Paper Notes, Series C (the "Series C Notes").
 The purpose of the TECP is to provide funds for the interim financing of a portion of the costs of capital improvements to the System.
 Scheduled maturities of the short-term borrowing under the TECP may not extend past September 20, 2042.
 The TECP is supported by two separate revolving credit agreements, the first with JPMorgan Chase Bank, National Association ("JPMorgan"), which expires in accordance with its terms on October 4, 2023 (the "Subseries A-1 Credit Agreement").
 The second revolving credit agreement is with Wells Fargo Bank, N.A. ("Wells Fargo"), which expires in accordance with its terms on January 15, 2021 (the "Series B Credit Agreement").
-The TECP is also supported by a note purchase agreement directly placed with JPMorgan (the "Subseries A-2 Purchase Agreement" and together with the Subseries A-1 Credit Agreement and the Series B Credit Agreement, the "Credit Agreements"), the term of which runs concurrently with the Subseries A-1 Credit Agreement, and the Subseries A-2 Notes are not currently eligible to be publically marketed and sold.
+The TECP is also supported by a note purchase agreement directly placed with JPMorgan (the "Subseries A-2 Purchase Agreement" and together with the Subseries A-1 Credit Agreement and the Series B Credit Agreement, the "Credit Agreement and the Series B Credit Agreement, the "Credit Agreement and the Subseries A-2 Purchase Agreement" and together with the Subseries A-1 Credit Agreement, and the Subseries A-2 Notes are not currently eligible to be publically marketed and sold.
 The City initially issued, and the City is required to maintain outstanding for the duration of the term of the Subseries A-2 Purchase Agreement, \$2,000,000 in Subseries A-2 Notes.
-There is not a credit agreement associated with the Series C Notes as of the date of this Official Statement.
+There is not a credit agreement associated with the Series C Notes as of t